Trams in Australia: History

-Electrification was quickly adopted in Australian systems, with Hobart and Brisbane the first systems to be electrified in 1893 and 1897 respectively.
-Hobart thus was the first city in the Southern Hemisphere to operate a successful electric tramway system.
+Electrification of Australian tram systems was adopted early, with Hobart and Brisbane becoming the first cities to electrify their networks in 1893 and 1897, respectively.
+Hobart was thus the first city in the Southern Hemisphere to operate a successful electric tramway system.
 It was also the only Australian city to use the European-style bow collector, instead of Frank Sprague's trolley pole system.
 Hobart was also the first city outside Europe to employ electric double-decker trams.
 The Hobart system retained a distinctly "English" appearance throughout its existence.

 Perth had an electric tram system in operation between 1898 and 1958.
 Adelaide was the last major city to convert its trams to electric operation, in 1908, with the system closing (except for the Glenelg tram line) in 1958.
-However, Melbourne did not complete its cable tram electrification program until 1956 when today's Route 96 opened, having been converted from a diesel bus which had replaced the cable tram.
+However, Melbourne did not complete its cable tram electrification program until 1956 when today's route 96 opened, having been converted from a diesel bus which had replaced the cable tram.

 A distinctive feature of many Australasian trams was the drop-centre, a lowered central section between bogies (wheel-sets), to make passenger access easier by reducing the number of steps required to get inside of the vehicle.
 One school of thought proposes that these were derived from Hedley-Doyle stepless car, (named after two employees of the New York Railways Company), two of which came to Australia: the "Big Lizzie" of Brisbane supplied by JG Brill Company in 1913, and the "New York" car (I class number 63) of the Perth tramways in 1914.
 A more plausible genesis is that the design evolved locally, as evidenced by a number of drop-centre trams appearing prior to the 1912 New York design.